ed-sivick/project_two/README.md

 >Not applicable for this application.
 If it deployed to the Heroku hosting website, then it works!

 ## Questions
->Please direct all questions to:
+>Please direct all questions to GitHub Profile: https://github.com/ed-sivick
->
->seahopki12@gmail.com
->Check out my GitHub Profile @ https://github.com/seahopki12